The Best Soul Food Style Candied Sweet Potatoes

 How to make candied sweet potatoes

-What you’re going to do is melt the butter and add it to the baking dish.
+3. Melt the butter and add it to the baking dish.
 Then add the brown sugar and all the other ingredients (syrup, honey, vanilla, cinnamon, nutmeg, and salt), stir well, and set aside.

-5. Add the sliced potatoes to the baking dish with the candied sauce, top them with the additional 2 tbs of brown sugar and place them in the oven.
-Make sure to base them with the candied sauce as they cook until they’re done.
+7. Add the sliced potatoes to the baking dish with the candied sauce, top them with the additional two tbs of brown sugar, and place them in the oven.

 Candied Sweet Potatoes Recipe